bcbio/bcbio-nextgen/docs/contents/configuration.rst

      documentation for details on how these map to read group information.

    -  :ref:`sample-configuration` metadata key/value pairs.
 Any columns not
       falling into the above cases will go into the metadata section.
+A ``ped`` specification will allow bcbio to read family, gender and phenotype information from a PED input file.

   Individual column items can contain booleans (true or false), integers, or lists (separated by semi-colons).
 These get converted into the expected time